claudioandre-br/packages/README.md

 Anyone can get, for free (as in beer and in freedom), the reviewed packages from https://uappexplorer.com.
 Despite the fact it is an unofficial repository, all packages are hosted and reviewed (automatically) by Ubuntu.

-More information is available inside each project (sub-folder).
+More information is available inside each project sub-folder (at least, some of them).

 ## License